Washington–Rochambeau Revolutionary Route: East Hartford

-Farmington
+Hartford to Ridgebury

-The first division of Rochambeau's army crossed the Connecticut River by ferry on June 25 into Hartford, with the other divisions following in one-day intervals as before.
+The first division crossed the Connecticut River by ferry on June 25 into Hartford, with the other divisions following in one-day intervals as before.
 From there, they traveled along Farmington Avenue through West Hartford until Farmington, the site of the seventh camp.
 The camp site was located toward the south end of the town center village.
 Rochambeau and his officers are said to have stayed at the Elm Tree Inn.

-After staying overnight in Farmington Center, the army followed Route 10 on June 26 through the town center of Southington until the Milldale section of town, then headed west along Route 322 until they reached the eighth camp site in the Marion section of Southington.
+The army followed Route 10 on June 26 through the town center of Southington until the Milldale section of town, then headed west along Route 322 until they reached the eighth camp site in the Marion section of Southington.
 Rochambeau and his officers stayed at the Asa Barnes Tavern.

 The following day, they continued westward along Route 322, then Meriden Road into Waterbury.
 In Waterbury, the route followed East Main Street and West Main Street, crossing the Naugatuck River along the way.
 The road west of Waterbury was difficult and characterized by the French as being "détestables" for being very stony and mountainous.
-The route continued into present-day Middlebury, specifically the area around Breakneck Hill.
+The route continued into Middlebury, specifically the area around Breakneck Hill.
 The march route followed Park Road to Watertown Road, then turned south on Watertown Road until Breakneck Hill Road.
 The ninth camp was located at the foot of Breakneck Hill, where the first division stayed the night of June 27.
 Rochambeau and his officers were entertained at the Israel Bronson Tavern.

-Newtown

 On June 28, the first division resumed its march heading south on Artillery Road and Middlebury Road (Route 64) through the town center of Middlebury, continuing along Route 188 and Waterbury Road into the center of Southbury.
 The army continued west along Main Street South and River Road through Southbury, crossing the Housatonic River into Newtown using a bridge built by the Colonial troops in 1778 at Glen Road.
 They continued along Church Hill Road through the center of Newtown, where they set up their tenth camp west of the town center.
 The officers stayed in Caleb Baldwin's Tavern.

 Rochambeau reorganized his troops into two brigades in Newtown.
 The first division resumed its march on June 30, heading west on West Street and Castle Hill Road, then turning north along Reservoir Road and west again on Route 6.
-The Reservoir Road portion is well preserved and is listed on the National Register of Historic Places.
+The Reservoir Road portion is well preserved and is listed on the NRHP.
 The army marched along Route 6 and Newtown Road into Danbury.
-In Danbury, the troops used West Wooster Street, Park Avenue, and Backus Avenue to reach the Ridgebury section of the town of Ridgefield.
+In Danbury, they used West Wooster Street, Park Avenue, and Backus Avenue to reach the Ridgebury section of the town of Ridgefield.
 The eleventh camp was set up on July 1 in Ridgebury near the Congregational Church.